-You have worked so hard up until this point and while you might be relieved, your essay is only as good as your editing.
-A single grammatical error or typo could indicate carelessness—not a trait you want to convey to an admission officer.
+You have worked so hard up until this point, and while you might be relieved, remember: your essay is only as good as your editing.
+A single grammatical error or typo could indicate carelessness—not a trait you want to convey to a college admission officer.

 - Read your essay backwards.
 This may sound a bit silly, but when reading in sequential order, your brain has a tendency to piece together missing information, or fill in the blanks, for you.
 Reading each sentence on its own and backwards can help you realize not only typos and mistakes in grammar, but that you may have forgotten an article here and there, such as “a” or “the.”

 - Read your essay out loud.
 This forces you to read each word individually and increases your chances of finding a typo.
 Reading aloud will also help you ensure your punctuation is correct, and it’s often easier to hear awkward sentences than see them.

 - Check for consistency.
 Avoid switching back and forth from different tenses.
 Also, if you refer to a particular college in the essay, make sure it is the correct name and is consistent throughout the piece.
 You don’t want to reference two different schools in the same paper!